girinath2805/BlockchainSession7/README.md

 # Solidity and ethers.js Examples

 This repository contains examples of smart contracts written in Solidity and scripts using ethers.js.
-These examples were created as part of a 'summer school' to teach basic blockchain development concepts to students from outside the institute.
+These examples were created as part of a 'Summer school' to teach basic blockchain development concepts to students.

 ## Smart Contracts